politanch/swissdd/README.md

 The package wraps the real time data on vote Sundays.
 As soon as the ballot close (from 12:00 on), the datastream is continuosly updated, until the data for all municipalities is complete and the final results are available.
 Additionally, it allows to access the archive and to retrieve the *harmonized* results of national votes since 1981.

 ```
+# Version 1.0.0 can be installed from CRAN (stable)
+install.packages("swissdd")

+# Alternative: installation from github (ongoing updates)
 devtools::install_github("politanch/swissdd")

 #realtimedata on vote-sundays or the data of the last votations